jorgemedra/pci.bridge.gadget/README.md

 ## 1 Overview
 The objective of this solution is to carry out automated bank payment and refund transactions by credit card, transferring to IVR, using the security standards of the PCI (Payment Card Industry).

+**Note:** _The CVP application for banking transactions is not included_

 ## 2 Architecture
 In the screenshot below, the architecture of the project is shown.
 ![Architecture](https://github.com/souldev23/pci.bridge.gadget/blob/main/screenshoots/architecture.png?raw=true)

+##### Architecture components
+The architecture diagram shows all the components that participate in the solution.
+The functionality of each is described below.
+* **Bridge Service:** It is the component that is responsible for communication between all components.
+It receives data from the CRM and functions how a Webhook, after passes it to Finesse and sends the notification received from the IVR to the CRM.
+* **Finesse Gadget:** Check bridge data and then fill out the CallVars and make the transfer to the IVR.
+* **IVR (code no included):**: It collects the client's data so that through the consumption of Web Services, it can carry out the sale or refund banking transactions.
+In the end, it notifies the Bridge Service of the result of the transaction.

 ## 3 Description
 1. The CRM triggers the payment or refund process (as the case may be).